break in relationship rules

 7. Go with your gut

-Whilst analyzing your relationship, it’s easy to be carried away and start overthinking about it instead.
-Talk to a friend, discuss what might be the best move for you.
+Are you confused about how to deal with taking a break in a relationship?
+Whilst analyzing your relationship, it’s easy to be carried away and start overthinking it instead.
+Talk to a friend, and discuss what might be the best move for you.
 If all the reasons to end a relationship apply to you, you shouldn’t lie to yourself about the health of your relationship.

 If you already know your relationship is not going to survive and you’re trying to convince yourself otherwise, you’re just delaying the inevitable.
 Sooner or later, the shaky foundations of your relationship will give way, only to make you regret not having gone with your gut.
 The simplest of the taking a break in a relationship rules is to be honest with yourself and don’t go on the break with a predetermined outcome in mind.